Configure your audio settings to give you and the people around you the best experience. Here's how.

 Testing and Adjusting Your Volume

-In your High Fidelity space, you can also adjust your volume, and test to see how you sound to others.
-To do so, use the microphone widget in the lower lefthand corner of High Fidelity.
+In your spatial audio space, you can also adjust your volume, and test to see how you sound to others.
+To do so, use the microphone widget in the lower lefthand corner of the window.

 Click on the Settings icon next to the microphone image to expand it.

 Adjust your volume via the slider.
 Then click the "How do I sound?" button and speak aloud into your microphone.
-High Fidelity will echo you back as you sound to others.
+The audio will echo you back as you sound to others.
 If you sound too loud or too off, adjust the volume slider and try again.

 To turn off the echo, click the "How do I sound?" button again.